Rollerdrome: Reception

 According to review aggregator Metacritic, Rollerdrome released "generally favorable reviews" upon release.
+OpenCritic determined that 78% of critics recommended the game.

 GameSpot enjoyed the way the game incorporated skating gameplay with traditional third-person shooter mechanics, remarking "it never feels like the tricks are an impediment to the shooting; instead, they're the secret ingredient that helps Rollerdrome stand apart from other shooters".
 The Guardian praised the flow state that players could achieve with combos, but criticized the high difficulty spikes as "downright brutal".
 Game Informer liked how tricks were needed to reload, causing the player to rely on trying to "dazzle the crowd or down an adversary".
 The Washington Post felt that the game could be unclear on where the player could skate, writing "I often felt the wind knocked out of my sails when I failed to get that one wall ride to the balcony some gunman was on.
 It started to feel like a flaw in a certain map’s design and not a challenge".
 GamesRadar+ disliked how the game failed to make full usage of the arenas, "each arena may look different, but they rarely challenge you to use their layouts in creative ways".
 Eurogamer praised the artstyle, comparing it favorably to magazines and the works of Jean Giraud.
+The game crossed 1 million players on March 19, 2024.